LeadWoods0902/DandD_Nightmare_Plague/Druidic Spin Off/Advert.md

-Heyo, I had an idea for my
+Heyo, I had an idea for my campaign that I won't be using.
+Or at least not to the same extent - without spoiling too much it was going to revolve around druids.
+I've been thinking of turning it into a